arunma/RangerHTTPPlugin/README.md

-//TODO Fill URL
-Please refer to http://rerun.me for the full write up.
+**Note:** Please refer to [The Beautiful Simplicity of Apache Ranger Plugin](https://rerun.me/2019/05/14/the-beautiful-simplicity-of-apache-ranger-plugin/) for the full write up.

 [Apache Ranger](https://ranger.apache.org/) plugin for a plain HTTP service.
 This is the server-side component (extending RangerBaseService).